SynJax: Structured Probability Distributions for JAX: Sampling a Structure

 \section{Sampling a Structure}

 Strictly speaking, there is no proper sampling semiring because semirings cannot have non-deterministic output.
-However, we can abuse the semiring framework and make some aspect of them non-deterministic.
-First one is by \citet{wilker:grasp} that tracks two numbers: inside probability (same as with log-semiring) and sampled structure score (similar to max-plus semiring except that it is sampled using inside scores).
-Second approach is by \citet{torch-struct} which in the forward pass behaves the same as log-semiring, while in the backward pass instead of computing the gradient it does sampling.
+However, we can still use the semiring framework and make some aspect of them non-deterministic. \citet{wilker:grasp} and \citet{torch-struct} use a semiring that in the forward pass behaves like a log-semiring, but in the backward pass instead of computing the gradient it does sampling.
 This is in line of how forward-filtering backward-sampling algorithm works \citep[\S17.4.5]{Murphy:2012}.
-We use Rush's version of sampling semiring as it was faster in our experiments.

 Non-Projective Spanning Trees do not support the semiring framework so we use custom algorithms for them described in \citet{stanojevic-2022-unbiased}.
 It contains Colbourn's algorithm that has a fixed runtime of $\mathcal{O}(n^3)$ but is prone to numerical issues because it requires matrix-inversion \citep{colbourn}, and Wilson's algorithm that is more numerically stable but has a runtime that depends on concrete values of log-potentials \citep{wilson}. \synjax{} also supports vectorized sampling without replacement (SWOR) from \citet{stanojevic-2022-unbiased}.